lslezak/vscode-bug-id/README.md

 Select a bug tracking system in the list to add or edit its API token.
 If you want to delete an API token then use an empty value.
 To delete all stored API tokens select the "_Delete all API tokens_" option.

+⚠️ _Note: Although the API tokens are stored securely you should still be careful which applications or extensions you install on your machine.
+A malicious app could still access any stored data on your machine._ ⚠️

 > [!NOTE]
 > Before uninstalling the extension it is recommended to delete all stored API